arham2211/ATS-Resume-Matching-System/README.md

 ## Project Structure

 - `app.py`: Main application file containing the Streamlit interface.
-- `utils.py`: Utility functions for PDF conversion, image processing, and AI model integration.
 - `requirements.txt`: List of required Python libraries.
 - `README.md`: Project documentation.

-## Contributing

-We welcome contributions!
-Please follow these steps to contribute:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/your-feature`).
-3. Commit your changes (`git commit -m 'Add some feature'`).
-4. Push to the branch (`git push origin feature/your-feature`).
-5. Open a Pull Request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Acknowledgements

-- Thanks to the Streamlit team for providing a robust framework for building interactive web applications.
-- Inspired by the need for efficient recruitment tools in the HR industry.

-## Contact

-For any inquiries or feedback, please reach out to [your-email@example.com](mailto:your-email@example.com).

----

-Feel free to modify this README to better fit the specifics of your project and to include any additional information that might be relevant.